yu1003/profile/content/about.md

 ## About Me
 #### Hi, I'm Yu Yamashita!
-I'm an undergraduate student at [University of Tsukuba](https://www.tsukuba.ac.jp/en/), where I'm part of the [FusionCompLab](https://fusioncomplab.org/index.html).<br>
+I'm an undergraduate student at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/), where I'm part of the [FusionCompLab](https://fusioncomplab.org/index.html).<br>
 I'm looking for summer research interns and Ph.D. positions starting from fall 2023!
 {{< figure class="avatar" src="/profile-circle.png" >}}